CiscoDevNet/CiscoSecurityAPIsStartNow/firewall/fmc/FMCAPI/README.md

  - ICMPv6 Objects - Please make sure the ICMP type and code have bee validated.

-This workflow requires CSV File as an input - Sample CSV file is provided in this folder itself.
-Fill the CSV file with required input and run the "port-bulkpush.py"
+This workflow requires CSV File as an input - Sample CSV file (portobjects.csv) is provided in this folder itself.
+Fill the CSV file with required input and run the "bulkpush_portobjects.py"

 ### URL Objects Bulk Push

 This API workflow can push URL objects in bulk to the FMC.

-This workflow requires CSV File as an input - Sample CSV file is provided in this folder itself.
-Fill the CSV file with required input and run the "url-bulkpush.py"
+This workflow requires CSV File as an input - Sample CSV file (urlobjects.csv) is provided in this folder itself.
+Fill the CSV file with required input and run the "bulkpush_urlobjects.py"